msah007/Gym-Time/README.md

 19.Determine if 2 Strings are anagrams

-20.Check if String is a palindrome
+//20.Check if String is a palindrome
+20. Bonus: generate palindromes
+20. CHALLENGE: generate palindromatic squares like the wikipedia page

 21.Check if a String is composed of all unique characters